Cobham, Surrey: Other

 Watershed points, or in international terms drainage divides, are at the summits of the sides of the lower Mole Valley, attaining 60 m and 65 m towards the east close to Oxshott and Stoke D'Abernon respectively.

-The River Mole runs through Cobham, with a visitor area and well-surfaced path by the mill in the High Street, dividing the low-rise urban village/town centre from the remaining agricultural parts of Cobham in the west and south.
-This can flood small, old parts of the village centre in extreme rainfall.
+The River Mole runs through Cobham, with a visitor area and well-surfaced path by the mill in the High Street, dividing the remaining agricultural parts of Cobham in the west and south.
 Elevation reaches a minimum here of 20 m above sea level.